Socialisme ou Barbarie: History

+Post-1958 splits and influence

-After the May 1958 crisis and an influx of new meeting attendees, disagreements on the organisational role of a political group led to the departure of some prominent members including Claude Lefort and Henri Simon to form Informations et Liaison Ouvrières.
+After the May 1958 crisis and an influx of new meeting attendees, disagreements on the organisational role of a political group led to the departure of some prominent members including Claude Lefort and Henri Simon to form Information et Liaisons Ouvrières – ILO ("Workers' Information and Liaisons"; 1958–1960), which represented the anti-vanguardist pole against the Castoriadis-majority line.
+After Lefort's departure in 1960, that group became Informations et Correspondance Ouvrières – ICO ("Workers' Information and Correspondence"; 1960–1973).

-By 1960, the group had grown to around 100 members and had developed new international links, primarily in the emergence of a sister organisation in Britain called Solidarity.
+By 1960, SouB had grown to around 100 members and had developed new international links, primarily in the emergence of a sister organisation in Britain called Solidarity.

-In June 1963, disputes within the group around Castoriadis' increasing rejection of Marxism led to the departure of the group around the Pouvoir Ouvrier journal – the group of the same name existed from 1963 to 1969 and believed that a revolutionary organisation was necessary to help bring about the establishment of workers' councils.
+In June 1963, disputes within the group around Castoriadis' increasing rejection of Marxism led to the departure of the group around the Pouvoir Ouvrier (PO; Worker Power) journal; the group of the same name (whose members included Jean-François Lyotard) existed from 1963 to 1969 and believed that a revolutionary organisation was necessary to help bring about the establishment of workers' councils.

-The main Socialisme ou Barbarie journal continued publishing until a final edition in 1965, after which the group became dormant and announced its indefinite suspension in June 1967.
-An attempt by Castoriadis to revive it during the May 1968 events failed.
+The SouB journal continued publishing until a final edition in 1965, after which the group became dormant and announced its indefinite suspension in June 1967.

-The Situationist International was influenced by Socialisme ou Barbarie through Guy Debord (who was a member of both), as too was Socialisme ou Barbarie influenced by Debord and the Situationists.
-The Italian social movement of Autonomia were also influenced, but less directly.
+The Situationist International (1957–1972) was influenced by Socialisme ou Barbarie through Guy Debord (who was a member of both), as too was Socialisme ou Barbarie influenced by Debord and the Situationists.
+The Italian social movement of Autonomia was also influenced, but less directly.
+Castoriadis' ideas as expressed in SouB were a significant influence on participants in May 68 – a fact acknowledged by Daniel Cohn-Bendit.

+In 1975, Simon was involved in ICO's successor group Échanges et mouvement (Exchanges and Movement) or simply Échanges.
+After Simon's death, Échanges disbanded in 2025.